 - complete, under supervision, a supplementary assessment task related to the original task.

-It is important that the decision-maker is not the investigator of the allegations.
-The material gathered during the investigation should be provided to the decision-maker, including evidence (if any) that suggests the allegations are not proven, as well as any responses the student provided during the course of the investigation.
+It is important that the decision-maker is not the same person as the investigator.
+The material gathered during the investigation should be provided to the decision-maker, including evidence that suggests the allegations are not proven, as well as any responses the student provided during the investigation.

-If the decision-maker considers that there is sufficient evidence to justify a meeting or hearing to decide whether or not the allegations are proven, a hearing or meeting should be convened.
+If the decision-maker considers that there is sufficient evidence to justify a meeting or hearing to decide whether or not the allegations are proven, a meeting or hearing should be convened so that the evidence can be considered and the student given an opportunity to be heard.
 The decision-maker should reserve their judgment until they have heard from the student at the meeting or hearing.

 The following principles apply to whoever is given the authority to make the decision regarding alleged breaches of rules: